Unsupervised Detection and Clustering of Malicious TLS Flows

 We leverage the ground truth to assess the clustering accuracy along three dimensions: features, clustering algorithm parameters, and z-score normalization for numerical features.
 To evaluate clustering accuracy we use precision, recall, and F1 score, common metrics for evaluating malware clustering results~\cite{bayer2009scalable}.
 These metrics do not require or use cluster labels.
 They measure structural similarity between the obtained clustering and the ground truth clustering.

-Table~\ref{table:clustering_gt} summarizes the results obtained for 8 clustering configurations.
-First, we evaluate how different sets of features affect the results, using default parameters for the clustering and z-score normalization, We evaluate six sets of features corresponding to all features (FD1) excluding features in each of the four feature categories (FD2-FD5) (e.g., excluding client features in FD2), and using only payload features (FD6).
+Table~\ref{table:clustering_gt} summarizes the results obtained for 9 clustering configurations.
+First, we evaluate how different sets of features affect the results, using default parameters for the clustering and z-score normalization.

+We evaluate 7 sets of features.
+FD1 corresponds to using all features and acts as a baseline.
+The other feature sets correspond to an ablation study where we remove some features and measure how much the accuracy metrics are reduced with respect to the FD1 baseline.
+To evaluate the impact of each feature category, we build four feature sets (FD2--FD5), each excluding the features in one feature category (e.g., excluding client features in FD2).
+To evaluate the impact of payload features, we exclude features from the other three categories (client, server, certificate) in FD6.
+To evaluate the impact of our novel features, we exclude them in FD7, leaving only those already present in prior works.
 This search shows that server and payload features provide most information (largest drop when excluded) and client features also provide some information.
 However, certificate features are not useful (excluding them achieves best results) because they make the clustering split true clusters into subclusters due to the prevalence of certificate polymorphism and certificates from free CAs.